-Thomas Kreft attended Christian Brothers school at Dunedin and died 22 Feb 1882 aged 13.
+Thomas Kreft attended Christian Brothers school at Dunedin and died on 22 February 1882 aged 13.
 Thomas was staying overnight at the home of his Uncle Julius & Aunt Marianna Byszewski (nee Kreft), at Smith Street, Dunedin, due to bad weather.
-During the night of Feb 22 the house caught fire & claimed the life of Thomas and three of his Byszewski cousins.
+During the night of February 22 the house caught fire & claimed the life of Thomas and three of his Byszewski cousins.
 Thomas is buried at the Southern Cemetery, Dunedin, along side his cousins.

 Pauline Kreft is believed to have died in 1872 aboard the Palmerston aged 2.